glouppe/info8010-deep-learning/lecture6.md

 .center.width-80[![](figures/lec6/selective-search.png)]

-Selective search (Uijlings et al, 2013) looks at the image through windows of different sizes, and for each size tries to group together adjacent pixels that are similar by texture, color or intensity.
+Selective search (Uijlings et al, 2013) groups adjacent pixels of similar texture, color, or intensity by analyzing windows of different sizes in the image.

 ---